Toner cartridge: Price

 The price of printer manufacturers' toner cartridges for the cheapest laser printers can exceed the cost of the printer.
 These cheap printers often come with cartridges containing much less toner than the standard cartridge, quickly requiring replacement.
 Many companies make generic replacement toner cartridges, sold at much lower prices than the original cartridges.
 The cartridges may be new or remanufactured (refilled), and the quality varies.
 There are also toner refill kits, allowing the user to refill an empty cartridge.

 Yield

 Page yield is the number of pages that can be printed with a cartridge.
 Estimated yield is a number published by manufacturers to provide consumers with an idea of how many pages they can expect from a cartridge.
 For many years, manufacturers developed their own methods for testing and reporting the yields of their toner cartridges, making it difficult for customers to compare products.

+Most manufacturers estimate the life of the cartridges at a toner coverage of 5% of the page.

 In June 2004, the International Organization for Standardization (ISO), in conjunction with the International Electrotechnical Commission (IEC), published the ISO/IEC 19752 yield standard for monochrome toner cartridges.
 This was followed in December 2006 by new standards for color inkjet cartridges (ISO/IEC 24711) and color toner cartridges (ISO/IEC 19798).

 ISO yield may differ considerably from user experience, proportionally to the difference between the real use of the printer and ISO standard test pages and conditions.

+Smart chips

+Similar to inkjet printers, toner cartridges may contain smart chips that reduce the number of pages that can be printed with it (reducing the amount of usable ink or toner in the cartridge to sometimes only 50%), in an effort to increase sales of the toner cartridges.
+Besides being more expensive for printer users, this technique also increases waste, and thus increases pressure on the environment.
+For these toner cartridges (as with inkjet cartridges), reset devices can be used to override the limitation set by the smart chip.
+Also, for some printers, online walk-throughs have been posted to demonstrate how to use up all the ink in the cartridge.
+These chips offer no benefit to the end-user—some laser printers used an optical mechanism to assess the amount of remaining toner in the cartridge rather than using a chip to electrically count the number of printed pages, and the chip's only function was as an alternate method to decrease the cartridge's usable life.